-Your student's needs are top priority so find out what they need to get out of the course you are offering.
+Your student's needs are the top priority so find out what they need to get out of the course you are offering.
 Make sure they know what it is they want!
-Double check.
-I've had students turn up for a first lesson thinking they're on the 3 month twice a week beginner's course and not the full time 6 week advanced!
+Double-check.
+I've had students turn up for a first lesson thinking they're on the three-month twice-a-week beginner's course and not the full-time six-week advanced!
 So be clear and ask.

 - Give them a copy of the timetable you've made and any other basic information they might need.
 If the course is short and exam led you may want to provide details of the exams so your student knows from the outset the learning requirements.

 Ouch!
 Exactly.
 You don't want to get too technical too quickly.
 The English language is a beautiful creation but you don't want to lose or frighten your student off just yet!
 By judging where they are on the ladder—beginner, intermediate or advanced—you can gauge what sort of language to use but don't aim too high in this first lesson.
 Keep it simple.
 You can venture into the delights of grammar, phonetics and palatal approximants in later lessons!

 - Encourage your student to make notes as you go along—you could provide them with a small notebook specifically for your lessons—and advise them to keep it up to date in readiness for feedback time.

 For a quick but accurate assessment of your student's reading skills have them read out some cards you've prepared.
 These cards will have a variety of sentences written on them, at different levels.
 So it's best to start with the beginner's level and work up from there until you've established just where your student is comfortable and where they are challenged.

 - It's best to have a broad range of topics to choose from.
 General conversation, sport, hobbies, music, books and so on.
 You can either invent your own or buy them commercially.